adl-lang/adl/doc/serialization.md

 Currently json serialization is implemented, as this gives best interoperability with browser based code.
 It is envisaged that in future binary serialization will allow be supported.
-Note also that json serialisation is also format used for literals in the ADL language itself.
+Note also that json is also the format used for literals in the ADL language itself.

-Each ADL primitive and declaration type is serialized as specified in the rules below.
+Each ADL primitive and declaration is serialized as specified in the rules below.
 The serialization for any ADL type can hence be determined by the repeated application of these rules.